psoukie/uw-example-multilingual-jekyll/_i18n/en/_posts/2013-12-09-example-post.md

 ## Introducing Flex, a Jekyll theme

-Flex is a minimalist, responsive theme based on the website, [The Development](https://jekyllthemes.io/theme/flex).
+Flex is a minimalist, responsive theme based on the following website: [The Development](https://jekyllthemes.io/theme/flex).

 ## Open Sourced on GitHub